yuhko-msft/microsoft-graph-docs/api-reference/beta/api/accesspackageassignmentrequest-filterbycurrentuser.md

 |:---|:---|:---|
 |on|String|The list of options that can be used to filter on current user.
 This parameter can take 3 values: `target`, `createdBy` and `approver` |

+- `target` is used to get the `accessPackageAssignmentRequest` objects where the currently-logged-in user is the target.
+The resulting list includes all the assignment requests, current and expired, that were requested by the called or for the caller, across all catalogs and access packages.

+- `createdBy` is used to get the `accessPackageAssignmentRequest` objects created by the currently-logged-in user.
+The resulting list includes all the assignment requests that the caller has created for themselves or on behalf of others (such as in case of admin direct assignment), across all catalogs and access packages.

-`target` is used to get the `accessPackageAssignmentRequest` objects where the currently-logged-in user is the target, `createdBy` is used to get the `accessPackageAssignmentRequest` objects created by the currently-logged-in user, while `approver` is used to get the `accessPackageAssignmentRequest` objects where the currently-logged-in user is an allowed approver in any contained `accessPackageAssignment/accessPackageAssignmentPolicy/requestApprovalSettings/approvalStages` (`primaryApprovers` or `escalationApprovers`).
+- `approver` is used to get the `accessPackageAssignmentRequest` objects where the currently-logged-in user is an allowed approver in any contained `accessPackageAssignment/accessPackageAssignmentPolicy/requestApprovalSettings/approvalStages` (`primaryApprovers` or `escalationApprovers`).
+The resulting list includes the assignment requests in *pending* state, across all catalogs and access packages and that need a decision from the caller.
+This list does not contain assignment requests in other states than *pending* nor assignment requests that do not require action from the logged-in user.

 ## Request headers
 |Name|Description|